Germ Defence for care homes: developing a behaviour-change intervention to improve infection control in care homes

 Improving IPC in care homes will help to protect care home residents against infections, which should lead to fewer deaths.

-A number of care homes in Greater Manchester are currently involved with this research study, with another 10 care homes making up a panel to advise on the research project and to suggest potential improvements to the intervention.
+A number of care homes in Greater Manchester were involved with this research study, with another 10 care homes making up a panel to advise on the research project and to suggest potential improvements to the intervention.

-Care homes have been chosen based on factors that we know influence IPC, such as:
+Care homes were chosen based on factors that we knew influenced IPC, such as:

-We are looking to interview care home staff members, asking them to share their thoughts on infection control and to tell us things they already do to prevent infection.
-Then, we will watch them as they use the website, asking them for their opinions.
-Next, we will ask them what they think could encourage other people to use the tool, and what might discourage them from using it.
+We were looking to interview care home staff members, asking them to share their thoughts on infection control and to tell us things they already did to prevent infection.
+Then, we watched them as they used the website, asking them for their opinions.
+Next, we asked them what they thought could encourage other people to use the tool, and what might discourage them from using it.

-Based on what care home staff tell us, we will make changes to the website so that staff are more likely to use it, which will help to reduce infections in care homes.
+Based on what care home staff tell us, we made changes to the website so that staff were more likely to use it, which would help to reduce infections in care homes.

 Funding info